Ricaidito/Ricaidito/README.md

 # Hey there, I am Ricardo Arturo🫂

-## I'm a Dominican programmer and systems engineering student who likes technology and learning new things...
+## I'm a Dominican software developer and systems engineering student who likes technology and learning new things...

 ### 📖 About me: